hackforla/adopt-civic-art/README.md

 1. `heroku login`
 2. Commit and push all production ready changes onto local git repo
 3. `git push heroku master`

+If there is a push to production that requires database changes, make sure to run migrations:
+`heroku run python manage.py migrate`

 To check logs:
 `heroku logs -t`